CodingAleCR/http_interceptor/README.md

 - 🖋 Supports self-signed certificates (except on Flutter Web).
 - 🍦 Compatible with vanilla Dart projects or Flutter projects.
 - 🎉 Null-safety.
+- ⏲ Timeout configuration with duration and timeout functions.

 ## Usage